Hackatosh/dns-resolver/README.md

 Well I do not really plan on doing more but this project could use :
 - More error handling
+- Write some unit tests on the decoding / encoding !
 - Protection against loop for DNS compression (this could allow some attack)
 - Implement some DNS caching ?
 - Handle more type of Records ?